davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 ---
 Implementing an abstract development server in a purely functional language is fun and interesting.
-The most interesting part is answering: what exactly happens when a file event is fired?
+The most interesting part is answering: what exactly should happen when a file event is fired?

 [A previous post](/2015/05/designing-an-abstract-development-server.html)
 determined a loose design for an abstract development server: